February 09, 2022 – Wednesday

 Another course of action (if your kiddo is dependent on sunflower seed butter) might be to ask the manufacturer of your favorite sunflower seed butter brand for a COA (certificate of analysis) showing any Lead testing they have done on their product.

-- As we have seen with the salt conversation (link here), it is unlikely, however, that you will find a food producer that tests to a threshold that low (15 ppb) — which would be a reasonable level that might be considered to be protective of children’s health, especially for a product eaten daily — so alternately, a low threshold of detection of 50 parts per billion [and specifically a reading of “less than 50 ppb” on a COA] might be the best you can find in the food industry and would likely be sufficient (in the absence of demanding more precise testing).
+• As we have seen with the salt conversation (link here), it is unlikely, however, that you will find a food producer that tests to a threshold that low (15 ppb) — which would be a reasonable level that might be considered protective of children’s health, especially for a product eaten daily.
+So, alternately, a low threshold of detection of 50 parts per billion (and specifically a reading of “less than 50 ppb” on a COA) might be the best you can find in the food industry and would likely be sufficient (in the absence of demanding more precise testing).

-- If enough customers demand Lead testing down to a more reasonable / health-protective threshold of detection (“15 ppb or lower” and in perfect world, “1 ppb or lower”*), it’s possible (and even likely) that a popular organic food company might comply with that request – as they stand to benefit from proving they have very low (or non-detect) levels of Lead in their product.
-The actual cost of periodic batch testing of their products – to them as company – is not that expensive. and is something that any reasonably sized company could implement on a regular basis.
+• If enough customers demand Lead testing down to a more reasonable/ health-protective threshold of detection (“15 ppb or lower” and in perfect world, “1 ppb or lower”*), it’s possible (and even likely) that a popular organic food company might comply with that request — as they stand to benefit from proving they have very low (or non-detect) levels of Lead in their product.
+The actual cost of periodic batch testing of their products — to them as a company — is not that expensive and is something that any reasonably sized company could implement on a regular basis.

 *1 ppb is the current threshold above which the American Academy of Pediatrics considers water unsafe for ingestion by school children.
 The EPA regulatory limit for Lead in water (which is not a standard that is protective of human health) is 15 ppb Lead.
 At levels of 15 ppb Lead and higher water is considered unsafe for human consumption.
-Candy and dried fruit are considered unsafe for consumption by children at levels fo 50 to 100 ppb and above.
-The permissible level is higher for candy and dried fruit as there is an assumption that candy and dried fruit are consumed less frequently and so a greater amount of Lead is allowed.
-Given nut and seed butters are normally consumed at quantities and with a frequency much greater than one might expect with candy and dried fruit a reasonable standard for nut butters should be closer to the lower end of the range (with the strictest standard currently being the AAP standard of “less than 1 ppb” Lead for water in schools.)
+Candy and dried fruit are considered unsafe for consumption by children at levels of 50 to 100 ppb and above.
+The permissible level is higher for candy and dried fruit, as there is an assumption that candy and dried fruit are consumed less frequently, and so a greater amount of Lead is allowed.
+Given nut and seed butters are normally consumed at quantities and a frequency much greater than one might expect with candy and dried fruit, a reasonable standard for nut butters should be closer to the lower end of the range (with the strictest standard currently being the AAP standard of “less than 1 ppb” Lead for water in schools).

 Thank you for reading and sharing about this work.
 As always, please let me know if you have any questions and I will do my best to answer them personally as soon as I have a moment.